Lecrapouille/gdcef/doc/API.md

 For additional settings, refer to [cef_types.h](../thirdparty/cef_binary/include/internal/cef_types.h).

-## API for `GDBrowserView` nodes
+## API for `GdBrowserView` nodes

-Nodes are created by `GDCef.create_browser` and are automatically destroyed when `GDCef` is shut down.
+Nodes are created by `gdCEF.create_browser` and are automatically destroyed when `gdCEF` is shut down.
 Since they inherit from `Node`, you can use Godot's scene graph functions to manage them, i.e. give them a name with `.name = "xxx".

 ### Browser functions